danielarodriguez4/SO-Lab1-20241/README.md

 - `tests/` (folder with input, expected `.err` and `.rc` files)

 ### 2. Compile the program
-Use GCC to compile the C source:
+Use clang to compile the C source:
 ```c
 clang -Wall -Wextra -std=c11 -o reverse reverse.c
 ```